Backpropagation

 Definition

 Backpropagation is the fundamental algorithm used to train artificial neural networks by efficiently computing gradients of the loss function with respect to all network parameters.
 It enables networks to learn from their mistakes by propagating error signals backward through the network layers, using the chain rule of calculus to determine how much each weight contributed to the final prediction error.
+The algorithm was first formalized in "Learning representations by back-propagating errors" by Rumelhart, Hinton, and Williams.

 How It Works